unclecode/hermes/README.md

-# Hermes v0.1.0: Lightning-Fast Video Transcription 🎥➡️📝
+# Hermes v0.1.0: Lightning-Fast Video Transcription and Commentary 🎥➡️📝🗣️

 ![Hermes Benchmark Results](https://raw.githubusercontent.com/unclecode/hermes/main/assets/whisper-benchmark.png)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1taJvfZKgTxOtScaMR3qofj-ev_8nwn9P?usp=sharing)

-Hermes, the messenger of the gods, now brings you ultra-fast video transcription powered by cutting-edge AI!
-This Python library and CLI tool harnesses the speed of Groq and the flexibility of multiple providers to convert your videos into text with unprecedented efficiency.
+Hermes, the messenger of the gods, now brings you ultra-fast video transcription and intelligent commentary powered by cutting-edge AI!
+This Python library and CLI tool harnesses the speed of Groq and the flexibility of multiple providers to convert your videos into text and generate insightful commentaries with unprecedented efficiency.

 ## 🚀 Features

 - **Blazing Fast**: Transcribe a 393-second video in just 1 second with Groq's distil-whisper model!
 - **Multi-Provider Support**: Choose from Groq (default), MLX Whisper, or OpenAI for transcription
-- **YouTube Support**: Easily transcribe YouTube videos by simply passing the URL
+- **YouTube Support**: Easily transcribe and comment on YouTube videos by simply passing the URL
 - **Flexible**: Support for various models and output formats
 - **Python Library & CLI**: Use Hermes in your Python projects or directly from the command line
 - **LLM Processing**: Process the transcription with an LLM for further analysis
+- **Video Commentary**: Generate AI-powered commentary for your videos
+- **Textual Commentary**: Create detailed textual descriptions of video content

 ## 📦 Installation